RoboJackets/robocup-software/docs/source/getting_started.rst

     ros2 pkg list | grep rj_robocup

-To launch our stack, which contains our AI plus a UI to show what's happening, run the following:
+To launch our stack, which contains our AI that sends commands to the simulator, plus a UI to show what's happening, run the following:

 .. code-block:: bash